-Second Baccalaureate: a student accepted into the second baccalaureate program will be awarded based on the course(s) required on the degree plan.
-A student seeking a second baccalaureate may also be awarded for course(s) not on the degree plan if the course(s) are REQUIRED for completion of the second baccalaureate degree program.
-HOWEVER, a student not accepted into a second baccalaureate program may be eligible to receive the Stafford and PLUS Loans only; this provision is limited to a single consecutive 12-month period and the student must be enrolled in course work necessary for his/her enrollment in an eligible program.
-To be eligible under this provision, the student must be enrolled in courses that are prerequisites for admission to the program.
-If the student is simply taking the courses to raise his/her grade point average to be admitted to the second baccalaureate program, the student will not qualify for loans under this provision.
-Appropriate documentation must be submitted from the student's academic adviser.
-A student in the second baccalaureate program must be enrolled at least half-time to receive financial aid.
+2nd Baccalaureate: A student accepted into the 2nd Baccalaureate program will be awarded based on the course(s) required on the degree plan.
+A student seeking a 2nd Baccalaureate may also be awarded for course(s) not on the degree plan if the course(s) are REQUIRED for completion of the 2nd Baccalaureate degree program.
+HOWEVER, a student not enrolled in a 2nd Baccalaureate program may be eligible to receive the Stafford and PLUS Loans only; this provision is limited to a single consecutive 12-month period and the student must be taking coursework necessary for his/her enrollment in an eligible program.
+To be eligible under this provision, the student must be taking courses that are a prerequisite for admission to the program.
+If the student is simply taking the courses to raise his/her grade point average to be admitted to the 2nd Baccalaureate program, the student will not qualify for loans under this provision.
+Appropriate documentation must be submitted from the student's academic advisor.
+A student in the 2nd Baccalaureate program must be enrolled at least half-time to receive financial aid.